-The 2021 celebration of International Women’s day is one that will likely be the most somber in recent history.
-We are going into March 8th with the harsh reality of the effects COVID-19 has had on the work force and how those effects disproportionately impact women.
+The 2022 celebration of International Women’s Day is one that will likely be the most somber in recent history.
+We are going into this day with the harsh reality the effects COVID-19 have had on the work force these past few years and how those effects disproportionately impact women.
 Smithsonian Magazine reports that between August and September of 2020, 865,000 women left the workforce completely.
 This exodus can largely be attributed to the increased domestic burden placed on women when schools around the country moved to a virtual learning model.
 When compared to the 216,000 men who left the workforce in the same period, the differences are disheartening to say the least.

 An examination of data from the U.S. Bureau of Labor Statistics reveals that at the height of the pandemic (April 2020) the unemployment rate for women was 16.1%.
 During the same period, men faced an unemployment rate of 13.1%.
 The degree of economic hardships faced by women during the COVID-19 economy vary when examining different demographic groups.
 Black and Hispanic women, groups that are still largely underrepresented in the workforce today, were hit the hardest with unemployment rates of 16.4% (Black women) and 16.7% (Hispanic women).